Lasha Totadze

-Lasha Totadze (ლაშა თოთაძე; born 24 August 1988) is a Georgian football player who plays for Gareji as a centre-back.
+Lasha Totadze (ლაშა თოთაძე; born 24 August 1988) is a Georgian football player who most recently played for association football club Gareji as a centre-back.

 Career

 The central defender began his career with FC Gagra Tbilisi and joined than in January 2008 to FC Dynamo-2 Kyiv.

+He played for eight domestic clubs, including Dinamo Tbilisi in two spells.
+Totadze captained the team and took part in 103 matches in all competitions.
+In 2017, he was named Defender of the Year.

 On 27 February 2021, Aktobe announced the signing of Totadze.
 On 23 June 2021, Aktobe announced that Totadze left the club by mutual consent.

 In early 2022 he signed a contract with Gareji Sagarejo.

 Style of play

 Lasha Totadze is a central defender, but he can also play as a left-back.
 He is also known for his ability to score from free kicks from long distances.